Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 ------------

 Our previous example was pretty tame.
-We were using static data, so, although there was some risk with relation to threads it was still on the safer side.
+We were using static data, so, although there was some risk with relation to threads, it was still on the safer side.
 Let's play with fire.

-We use References in Rust a bit like pointers are used in other languages, but references have a number of features that make them safer to use.
+We use References in Rust a bit like other languages use pointers, but references have a number of features that make them safer to use.
 A pointer is essentially just a number that is an address to a location in memory.
 When you allocate heap data, even in Rust, the operating system amongst other things provides you with a pointer to the location where the memory was allocated.

 If we just used a pointer, it would still contain an address to that location even if we subsequently told the operating system to free that memory.
 Programmatically, we have no way to know if that location is still ours to use